matze19999/Fritz-Box-Bandwidth-Logger/README.md

 It will save the results into a csv file.

-Just edit the variables in the top of the script and run it as root.
+Just edit the variables at the top of the script and run it as root.